UplinkNet: Practical Commercial 5G Standalone (SA) Uplink Throughput Prediction: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we propose a ConvLSTM-based neural network to predict the throughput using only the RF parameters accessible via Android API to ensure that the implementation is feasible for real-world applications.
-More than 12 hours of real-world RF parameters on a commercial 5G Standalone (SA) network were obtained using a network drive test tool on commuter trains, then used to train the model.
-The model was then evaluated using another set of real-world data on various kinds of transportation such as trains, trams, metros, cars, and walking against various different types of models used in earlier literature including conventional LSTM, CNN-LSTM, and Transformer (Self-Attention).
+In this paper, we propose a UplinkNet, a compact neural network model, to predict the throughput using only the RF parameters accessible via Android API to ensure that the implementation is feasible for real-world applications.
+More than 35 hours of real-world RF parameters on a commercial 5G Standalone (SA) network were obtained using a network drive test tool from various types of transportation in the capital city of two countries and then used to train the model.
+The model was then evaluated using another set of real-world data on various kinds of transportation such as high-speed trains, trains, trams, metros, cars, and walking against various different types of models used in earlier literature including PERCEIVE and SURE.
+Many different types of input layers were also experimented with, yielding slightly different results. \looseness=-1

-While transformer model outperformed our model when both models are given the full data or parameters similar to \cite{10147378}, the results show that our model can accurately predict the uplink throughput on commercial 5G SA network with extreme throughput fluctuation, dropout, and blind spots, when the input data is limited to what offers by Android API, achieving an average RMSE of 1.80 Mbps when considering the instantaneous throughput and 98.9\% accuracy when considering the total amount of data transferred, outperforming all other models.
-It can be said that with an adequate model, low-level parameters might not be necessary for accurate prediction as our model achieves higher accuracy when using Android API data as the input and even slightly outperformed the transformer model with full data.
-Since our model offers high accuracy for both instantaneous and total data prediction, while only using the accessible RF parameters via Android API, it's highly suitable for implementation in smartphone applications for a variety of use cases on the 5G mobile network including real-time video transmission, self-driving vehicle, and large file transfer.
+The results show that our model can accurately predict the uplink throughput on a commercial 5G SA network with extreme throughput fluctuation, dropout, and blind spots, when the input data is limited to what is offered by Android API, achieving an average RMSE of 5.22 Mbps when considering the instantaneous throughput and 98.9\% accuracy when considering the total amount of data transferred, achieving high prediction accuracy and outperforming all other models across nine test scenarios, while maintaining a small and compact model size of around 4,000 parameters with the possibility of further parameter reduction if preferred.
+Therefore, it's highly suitable for implementation in smartphone applications for a variety of use cases on the 5G mobile network including real-time video transmission, self-driving vehicle, and large file transfer.
+Furthermore, due to its compact size, it's also highly suitable for implementation in low-powered IoT devices operating on a 5G network.

 As for future work, the model may be improved to incorporate supports for throughput prediction with newer 5G uplink throughput enhancement features, such as Uplink MIMO and Uplink Carrier-Aggregation, enabled and active on both the network and the UE side as well adding the support of the upcoming 5G Frequency Range 2 (mmWave) SA network, which has been actively tested by MNOs and RAN manufacturers around the world, recently.